Skip to content

 on_event, on_state_change, # Decorators

-delay, after, every, cancel_timer # Timer functions
+delay, after, every, cancel_timer, cancel_all_timers, # Timer functions

 )